usegalaxy-eu/website/_posts/2019-01-11-cmvs-mirror-online.md

 Have a look at our [CVMFS example repository](https://github.com/usegalaxy-eu/cvmfs-example){:target="_blank"} and learn how to use the data and images.

-Today we are proud to announce a new CVMFS mirror under `http://cvmfs1-iu0.galaxyproject.org/cvmfs/@fqrn@`.
+Today we are proud to announce a new CVMFS mirror under `http://cvmfs1-ufr00.galaxyproject.eu/cvmfs/@fqrn@`.
 This will make this service more sustainable and failure-tolerant to our entire community.

 ![CVMFS model](/assets/media/cvmfs.png)

-Shortly after introducing the new nodes, we were able to completely empty the queue with these additional resources.